MegaphoneJon/com.megaphonetech.fastactionlinks/README.md

 *Two links, ensure action corresponds with the correct link*

 *Test the "Search Views Exist" function for the Form UI, both when a search view does and doesn't exist.*

+getLinks()
+create 4 links - 2 in profile 1, 1 in profile 2, 1 with no profile
+Assert getLinks(null) returns the 1 appropriate link Assert getLinks(1) returns the 2 appropriate links Assert getLinks(1) returns them in correct weight order Assert getLinks(2) returns the 1 appropriate link